calvinbui/prometheus-traefik-sd/README.md

 ## Caveats

-If a route is removed from Traefik (i.e. a Docker container is removed), this application will also remove it from being monitored.
-Therefore it is recommended to set the `INTERVAL` environment variable to twice the amount of time it'll take before your rules/alerts trigger.
+If a route is removed from Traefik (i.e. a Docker container is removed), you will have to delete the target JSON file manually from Prometheus under the `OUTPUT_DIR`.

 ## To Do

 - Support config Labels for Prometheus
 - Integrate with Docker labels to configure labels and scheme (currently on https://)
 - Integrate with Traefik Services to get more information
+- Delete any unknown targets after a period of time

 ## Thanks